-The 2026 SoE Report uses a clear and consistent assessment framework to evaluate the condition of Australia’s environment, identify pressures, and highlight changes and why they are important.
-It ensures the report is evidence-based, transparent, and comparable across different themes and reporting years.
+The 2026 SoE (SoE26) Report uses a clear and consistent assessment framework to evaluate the condition of Australia’s environment, identify pressures, and highlight changes and why they are important.
+This framework ensures the report is evidence-based, transparent, and comparable across different themes and reporting years.

 At the heart of the report is the internationally recognised Pressure-State-Response (PSR) model, which looks at: